PrincetonUniversity/hpc_beginning_workshop/docs/connecting/index.md

 ```
 benjaminhicks ~/hpc_beginning_workshop $
 ```
-The `$` is an indication that you're ready to enter a command (and not using a root account, which you would only be on your workstation ever, most likely)
+The `$` is an indication that you're ready to enter a command.

 To connect to adroit, I'd type something like this and hit enter:
 ```